virgesmith/demographyMicrosim/README.md

 ### Microsynthesis

 * `microsynthesise()` - takes the input data (population aggregates) and synthesises an individual "base" population.

+In this example, microsynthesis is necessary due to the fact that we have fertility/mortality rates for a single year of age, and census data does not give us ethnicity by single year of age.
+Using microsynthesis, we can generate a synthetic population that enumerates both ethnicity and single year of age for every individual.
+Moreover, this population is entirely consistent with the input data: it will match both the ethnicity totals (by age band) and the population totals (by single year of age) for each geographical area and gender.

+For the microsynthesis we use the humanleague R package that generates a population using quasirandom sampling of the marginal data.

+The algorithm can be has three functional parts:
+1. load the input data and compute various data that will be required later (such as the categories, .and a mapping between age band and age)
+2. perform microsyntheses for each geographical area and insert into the the population
-See [microsynthesis.R](R/microsynthesis.R) for more detail.
+3. perform checks on the synthesised population to ensure it is consistent with the input data See [microsynthesis.R](R/microsynthesis.R) for more detail.

 ### Microsimulation
-* `microsimulate()` - takes the microsynthesised data from above, then uses more input data (fertility/mortality rates) to project the population.
+- `microsimulate()` - takes the microsynthesised data from above, then uses more input data (fertility/mortality rates) to project the population.

+In this example we project the base population from 2011 to 2021, using a Monte-Carlo simulation to assign births and deaths to the population, using the age- and ethnicity-specific fertility and mortality rates, to generate population foreacsts for ten years.
+(Whilst there are more efficient ways of projection for this simple example, the aim here is to illustrate the process.)
+The following assumptions are made:

+- only single births occur (assume that twins etc are factored into the fertility rate)
+- newborn genders are equally probable
+- the ethnicity and MSOA of the newborn is the same as their mother's
+- births occur before deaths - thus a newborn will survive if a parent dies within the same year
+- no migration occurs (this

+The algorithm can be qualitatively described as follows:
+1. load the fertility and mortality rates
+2. assign births and deaths to members of the population randomly, but consistent with fertility/mortality rates
+3. age the population by one year
+4. insert newborns (aged zero) and remove dead people
+5. repeat from step 2 until the target year is reached.

 See [microsimulation.R](R/microsimulation.R) for more.
 NB This computation is time-consuming partly because the code has not been optimised for the sake of readability.

 ### Common Functionality
 * `pyramid()` - graphic visualisations of data derived from the microsyntheses.
 See [graph.R](R/graph.R) for details.